michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-= 2.1.1 =
+= 2.1.1 - 12/04/2014 =
-- Added the ability to automatically removes auto-insert items with no unit associated when a unit is removed.
+- Added the ability to automatically remove auto-insert items with no unit associated when a unit is removed.
 - Chagned the displayed product price of the `Search` unit type to use the discount price if there is an offered price.
 - Optimized the performance.